ligato/docs/docs/plugins/vpp-plugins.md

 ## L2 Plugin

-Use the L2 plugin to program VPP L2 bridge domains, L2 forwarding tables (FIBs), and VPP L2 cross connects. he [interface plugin][interface-plugin-guide].
+The L2 plugin supports programming of VPP L2 bridge domains, L2 forwarding tables (FIBs), and VPP L2 cross connects.
+The [interface plugin](#vpp-interface-plugin) is a dependency.

 ### Bridge Domains

-A L2 bridge domain (BD) is a set of interfaces that belong to the same flooding or broadcast domain.
-Every BD contains several attributes including MAC learning, unicast forwarding, flooding, and an ARP termination table, that you can enable or disable.
+An L2 bridge domain (BD) consists of interfaces that belong to the same flooding or broadcast domain.
+Every BD contains attributes including MAC learning, unicast forwarding, flooding, and an ARP termination table.
+You can enable or disable one or more of these attributes.

-The L2 plugin identifies a BD by a unique internal ID.
-You cannot configure this value.
+The L2 plugin identifies a BD by a unique internal ID that you cannot configure.

 **References:**

 - [BD proto][bd-proto]
 - [BD model][bd-model]

-The BD proto consists of the standard bridge domain configuration parameters including forwarding, learning, assigned interfaces, and an ARP termination table.
+The BD proto defines standard bridge domain configuration parameters that include forwarding, mac learning, assigned interfaces, and an ARP termination table.

 The interface plugin handles interface configuration.
 Every referenced interface contains BD-specific fields consisting of a bridged virtual interface (BVI), and a split horizon group.